Last updated: January 6, 2022

-- Disbursement Fee This fee will occur when Duties and Taxes are paid through a Third Party Customs Broker facilitated by Freightos.com and the Buyer chooses to pay by Credit Card.
+- Disbursement Fee This fee will occur when duties and taxes are paid through a Third-Party Seller providing customs brokerage, facilitated by Freightos.com, and the Buyer chooses to pay by credit or debit card.

-- Convenience Fee This fee will apply when shipments are booked with Freightos Credit and paid by Credit Card.
-It is also applied to each payment transaction if a Buyer wishes to cancel their payment and reapply it to a different credit card.
+- Convenience Fee This fee will apply when shipments are booked with Freightos Credit and paid by credit or debit card.
+It is also applied to each payment transaction if a Buyer wishes to cancel their payment and reapply it to a different credit or debit card.